valentinegarikayi/ZCP/_pages/policy-document.md

 implementation of government’s objectives and priorities.
 In addition, weaknesses in co- ordination of government have led to policy inconsistencies and, in several cases, poor service delivery outcomes.”
-GREEN PAPER: Preface by Trevor Manuel (then South African Minister of Finance)~ 16 ~
+GREEN PAPER: Preface by Trevor Manuel (then South African Minister of Finance)

 # Section 3: A Plan for Zimbabwe